amperity/amperity-docs/amperity_datagrid/source/semantics.rst

 .. semantics-product-catalog-define-start

-A :ref:`product catalog taxonomy <add-predicted-models-product-catalog>` must be defined to support predictive modeling for AmpIQ.
+A :ref:`product catalog taxonomy <add-predicted-models-product-catalog>` must be defined to support predictive modeling.
 Amperity provides a set of semantic tags for product catalog taxonomies that will generate the **Unified Product Catalog** table.
 The **product-id** semantic tag identifies the field against which predictions will be made must be joined to the **Unified Itemized Transactions** table.

 .. semantics-product-catalog-define-end